wlchin/SampleExplorer/README.md

 | transcriptomic_db.h5ad   | transcriptomic vector store | [Link 2](https://example.com/file2) |
 | human_gene_v2.2.h5    | ARCHS4 hdf5 database[^2] | [Link 3](https://example.com/file3) |

+Both the semantic vector stores and the transcriptomic vector stores are AnnData objects, containing both the embedding matrices and the indices which link each embedding vector to an experiment in the ARCHS4 database.
+Additionally, the transcriptomic vector store also contains derived count data of "representative transcriptomes" in the ARCHS4 database.
+If transcriptome search is performed as the initial step, the count data is used to search for studies in the ARCHS4 database containing enriched samples, using ssGSEA (single sample gene set enrichment analysis) to rank the most relevant samples.

 ## Usage

 To load BioRAG, follow these steps: